-The sizing, span, and spacing of floor joists are a crucial part of framing a house.
+The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 This article explains different floor joist sizing and spans, as well as how to select them.